cilwerner/ms-identity-docs-code-dotnet/README.md

 The samples are grouped into five main categories, each corresponding to a common application scenario:

-│ ├── 1-server-side/ # Web APIs, Daemon apps, Blazor Server, ASP.NET Core ├── 2-client-side/ # SPA apps (Angular, React, Vue, Blazor WASM) ├── 3-desktop/ # WinForms, WPF, WinUI, Console ├── 4-migration/ # Migration guides (e.g., ADFS to Azure AD) ├── 5-advanced/ # Advanced scenarios (e.g., distributed token cache) └── README.md
+│ ├── 1-server-side/ # Web APIs, Daemon apps, Blazor Server, ASP.NET Core ├── 2-client-side/ # SPA apps (Angular, React, Vue, Blazor WASM) ├── 3-desktop/ # WinForms, WPF, WinUI, Console ├── 4-migration/ # Migration guides (e.g., ADFS to Microsoft Entra) ├── 5-advanced/ # Advanced scenarios (e.g., distributed token cache) └── README.md

 Each scenario folder contains one or more samples, each with its own README and instructions.